J-1 Visa Status

 - Maintain a current Form DS-2019

-- If you need to extend your time here, Request to Extend Program at least 2 weeks prior to the expiration of your DS-2019
+- If you need to extend your time here, you must request to extend at least 2 weeks prior to the expiration of your DS-2019.
+Submit the Request to Extend Program Form found in your International Student Hub.

-- Report change of address within ten (10) days on the Cal Poly Portal (enrolled students) or by updating your profile in the International Students and Services Portal (non-enrolled students)
+- Report change of address within ten (10) days on the Cal Poly Portal (enrolled students) or by updating your profile in the International Student Hub (non-enrolled students on Academic Training)

 Minimum Required Study Load